james-gould/azure-keyvault-emulator/Samples/KeyVaultEmulatorSample/README.md

 The solution includes:

-- `AppHost` which orchastrates our dev-time infrastructure
+- `AppHost` which orchestrates our dev-time infrastructure
 - `ServiceDefaults` which configures `OpenTelemetry` and a bunch of useful features.
 - `WebApiWithEmulator` which is a simple `.NET 9 WebApi` project that consumes and uses the emulated key vault resource.